 Dear resident and ratepayer of the greater Liverpool.
 I intend to contest the next Council Elections as the Mayor and a North Ward Councillor, I intend to continue to represent the many and varied interests of all Liverpool’s more than 210,000 residents.

-Over the past twelve years our team has achieved many significant positive changes for Liverpool and its residents.
+Over the past thirteen years our team has achieved many significant positive changes for Liverpool and its residents.
 There is much more to be done to ensure a better future for everyone including the business community that provides the job opportunities necessary for our area to grow.

 Following is a brief outline of the many and varied achievements our team and I have made or significantly contributed to since September 2008.
 We hope to continue to improve upon those achievements and look forward to your support.